Basic Rules

 Resonance

 Resonance is not good or bad.
 It is pressure.
 It influences narrative stress, cascading consequences, certain abilities and qualities, and the thin line between survival and death.
+Managing echo is managing the distance between who you are now and what a Cascade will make you.

-Gaining and Losing Resonance
+Gaining and Losing Echo

-You gain Resonance when you roll a 6 or 7, when you force an outcome using an ability, when you activate alien technology, or when the Guide determines you have earned one.
-You may lose Resonance after a Resonance Cascade resolves, when you shed it with an ability, when a quality allows you to exchange it for effects, or when the Guide determines you have let one go.
+You gain echo when you roll a 6 or 7, when you force an outcome using an ability, when you activate alien technology, or when the Guide determines you have earned one.
+You may lose echo after a Resonance Cascade resolves, when you shed it with an ability, when a quality allows you to exchange it for effects, or when the Guide determines you have let one go.

 The Resonance Threshold